 I have several connections to PostgreSQL servers without a password and the servers are located on localhost and over a LAN.
 I have configured PostgreSQL server to trust connections from convenient IP's and doesn't require passwords.

-#2 Updated by Maciej Sieczka - over 13 years ago
+#2 Updated by Maciej Sieczka - about 14 years ago

 I'm not using PGAdmin or any other GUI.